cscart/docs/addons/adapting_2_to_3.rst

         <addon scheme="2.0">

-Generally, an add-on should be operational even with the old scheme, but only partially.
+Generally, an add-on should be operational even with the old scheme, but some features may not work.
 Errors will occur with section title translations in settings dialog, edition-specific queries, add-on dependencies and conflicts.

 .. warning::